mahafuzfaysal2104/AG-3-Cyber-Resilience-for-an-Agribusiness-Back-Office-PG5/AI-log.md

 - How we validated it: cross-checked the explanation against the official Restic and MinIO documentation, and confirmed it in practice by initialising a working encrypted repository.
 <img width="784" height="638" alt="image" src="https://github.com/user-attachments/assets/676f58ac-bfdb-4aa5-bbbb-acc203e3d63b" />

+## 2026-08-07 — Planning the pfSense firewall hardware setup _ (Akib)
+- Tool: ChatGPT (OpenAI)
+- Prompt: Questions on using an Acer Predator Helios 300 as the pfSense firewall, whether a USB-to-Ethernet adapter would work, required storage space, and whether Cat6 or Cat7 cables were necessary
+- What it produced: guidance on using the Acer laptop as a physical pfSense firewall, using the built-in Realtek Ethernet interface together with a USB-to-Ethernet adapter for separate WAN and LAN connections, minimum storage recommendations, and advice that Cat6 was sufficient for the project
+- What we changed and why: I used the Acer laptop and existing network hardware instead of buying a dedicated firewall appliance.
+I selected the USB Ethernet adapter for WAN and the built-in Ethernet interface for LAN.
+I also used the available SSD for pfSense because it provided more than enough storage for the firewall installation.
+- How we validated it: pfSense successfully detected both network interfaces during installation and later showed ue0 and re0 as available interfaces for WAN and LAN assignment.

+## 2026-08-07 — Troubleshooting pfSense USB installation failure _ (Akib)
+- Tool: ChatGPT (OpenAI)
+- Prompt: Help troubleshooting the pfSense installer error "newfs_msdos: Input/output error" and identifying the correct installation disk
+- What it produced: troubleshooting steps to identify the USB installer and internal disks, check the pfSense disk names, and avoid selecting the installer USB as the installation destination.
+It also suggested that the small USB drive could be causing the installation problem
+- What we changed and why: I checked the detected disks from the pfSense shell and confirmed that ada0 was the internal 119 GB SSD while da0 was the small USB storage device.
+I stopped using the original small USB and recreated the pfSense installation media using an 8 GB USB drive.
+- How we validated it: after changing to the 8 GB USB, the pfSense installer completed successfully and the system booted from the internal SSD without the previous input/output error.

+## 2026-08-08 — Configuring pfSense WAN, LAN and management access _ (Akib)
+- Tool: ChatGPT (OpenAI)
+- Prompt: Guidance on assigning the pfSense network interfaces, accessing the web interface from another computer, and fixing the problem caused by WAN and LAN being on the same 192.168.1.0/24 network
+- What it produced: instructions to assign ue0 as WAN and re0 as LAN, change the LAN network to a different subnet, configure DHCP, and connect the ASUS laptop directly to the pfSense LAN interface
+- What we changed and why: I assigned ue0 as WAN and re0 as LAN.
+Initially the LAN used 192.168.1.1, but this conflicted with the router-side WAN network.
+For this reason I changed the pfSense LAN address to 192.168.50.1/24 and enabled DHCP for connected management clients.
+- How we validated it: the ASUS laptop received an address on the 192.168.50.0/24 network, the default gateway became 192.168.50.1, ping to the pfSense firewall succeeded with 0% packet loss, and the pfSense login page became reachable.

 ## 2026-08-08 — First Restic backup and understanding encrypted storage _ (Faysal)
 - Tool: Claude (Anthropic)
 - Prompt: Guidance on taking a first Restic backup of synthetic test data, troubleshooting credential/typo errors, and an explanation of why the backed-up files were not visible in the MinIO console